awsdocs/aws-ruby-developer-guide/doc_source/ec2-working-with-security-groups.rst

 Delete a Security Group
 ***********************

-At the end of the script, assuming that a security group was successfully created and the ``security_group_created`` flag set to ``true``, we delete the security group.
+At the end of the script, assuming that you successfully created a security group and the ``security_group_created`` flag is set to ``true``, you delete the security group.

 .. literalinclude:: ./example_code/ec2/ec2-ruby-example-security-group.rb
    :lines: 144-146